The Biggest L in Israel's History — Modern Paraphrase | nocap.bible

 "Don't be afraid — you've had a son."

 But she didn't respond.
 She didn't even look.
-Instead, she named the child Ichabod — which means "the glory has departed."
+Instead, she named the child Ichabod — which means "the has departed."

 "The glory has departed from Israel, for the Ark of the Covenant has been captured."

-This whole chapter is a warning that still hits today: you cannot treat God like a tool you pull out when life gets hard and ignore the rest of the time. without real relationship is just superstition.
+This whole chapter is a warning that still hits today: you cannot treat God like a tool you pull out when life gets hard and ignore the of the time. without real relationship is just superstition.
 And superstition doesn't save anyone. 💔